hchiam/learning-dependency-cruiser/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

-Auto-generate dependency graph of project (you can adjust depth).
+Auto-generate a [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) of your project (you can adjust depth).

 ```bash
 brew install graphviz